MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-network-atc.md

 > Applies to Azure Stack HCI, version 22H2 and later.

 Global overrides and cluster network settings is a new feature Network ATC is introducing in version 22H2 (and later versions).
-Network ATC mainly consists of 2 kinds of global overrides: Proxy Configurations, and Cluster Network Features.
+Network ATC mainly consists of two kinds of global overrides: Proxy Configurations, and Cluster Network Features.

 ### Cluster network features

-In this section we go over the set of new Cluster Network Features that we are releasing with the 22H2 release.
-The new Cluster Network Features enable and optimize cluster network naming, managing cluster networks by controlling performance options, bandwidth limits, as well as managing live migrations.
+In this section, we go over the set of new Cluster Network Features that we are releasing with the 22H2 release.
+The new Cluster Network Features enable and optimize cluster network naming, managing cluster networks by controlling performance options, bandwidth limits, and managing live migrations.

 ###### Cluster network naming